Main Pump Motor Upgrades

 If you’ve read this far – perhaps you’re interested in diving a little deeper.
 A recent issue with the electrical utility presented us with an interesting challenge and consequences.

-The manager contacted Building & Grounds to indicate that the VFD would only operate momentarily before indicating “PF” – a “phase failure”.
-This is where we need to jump back into a discussion of our power supply and “AC”.
+The manager contacted Building & Grounds to indicate that the VFD would only operate momentarily before indicating “PF” – a phase failure.
+This is where we need to jump back into a discussion of our power supply and alternating current (AC).

 Large motors consume enough power that a single electrical feed (like is supplied to the home) is insufficient.
 Let’s substitute the word “phase” for feed.
 Our motor operates on three-phase power – a topic best discussed in this Wikipedia article.
 Each phase ideally supplies 1/3 of the needed power to the VFD.
 Any imbalance in these phases can cause an issue – which is what happened here.
 After speaking with DTE, we were told that the lineworkers had to temporarily connect one phase to a different source, resulting in a significant imbalance.